dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcodes-unit.md

 **Return Value**

-The number of decoded barcodes.
+An integer representing the number of barcodes that are decoded from the image.

 ### getDecodedBarcode

-Get the `DSDecodedBarcodeElement` object at the specified index.
+Returns the [`DSDecodedBarcodeElement`](decoded-barcode-element.md) at the specified index.
+This is the same as accessing the same index of the result array from [`getDecodedBarcodes`](#getdecodedbarcodes).

 <div class="sample-code-prefix"></div>
 >- Objective-C